12 bit transient recorder

 The data acquisition boards offer a wide variety of trigger modes.
 Besides the standard signal checking for level and edge as known from oscilloscopes it's also possible to define a window trigger.
-All trigger modes can be combined with the pulsewidth trigger.
-This makes it possible to trigger on signal errors like too long or too short pulses.
+Trigger conditions can be combined with logical conjunctions like OR to adopt to different application scenarios.

 All boards can be triggered using an external TTL signal.
 It's possible to use positive or negative edge also in combination with a programmable pulse width.
 An internally recognized trigger event can - when activated by software - be routed to the trigger connector to start external instruments.

 TimestampThe timestamp option writes the time positions of the trigger events in an extra memory.
 The timestamps are relative to the start of recording, a defined zero time, externally synchronized to a radio clock, or a GPS receiver.
 With this option acquisitions of systems on different locations can be set in a precise time relation.

 Using a dedicated connector a sampling clock can be fed in from an external system.
 It's also possible to output the internally used sampling clock to synchronize external equipment to this clock.

 Reference ClockThe option to use a precise external reference clock (normally 10 MHz) is necessary to synchronize the board for high-quality measurements with external equipment (like a signal source).
 It's also possible to enhance the quality of the sampling clock in this way.
 The driver automatically generates the requested sampling clock from the fed in reference clock.